 2.1.
 This Code comprises a set of rules on professional and ethical duties of an attorney-at-law.

 2.2.
-The Code shall pertain to attorneys-at-law and law trainees registered in the directories kept by the bar associations in the territory of the Republic of Serbia, and to attorneys-at-law foreign nationals who practice law in the territory of the Republic of Serbia in accordance with the law.
+The Code shall pertain to attorneys-at-law and law trainees registered in the directories kept by the bar associations in the territory of the Republic of Serbia, to registered European lawyers, and to attorneys-at-law foreign nationals who practice law in the territory of the Republic of Serbia in accordance with the law.

 2.3.
 Ignorance of the Code shall be no excuse.